top of page

 • Hike the Dunes, walk the beaches and forest trails at Sandbanks Provincial Park.

-• Listen to County Radio at 99.3 fm for the latest news and fun radio shows.
+• Listen to County Radio at 99.3 fm for the latest news and fun radio shows, our non-for-profit volunteer run radio station.

 • Follow @visitthecounty on Instagram for updates on happenings

-• Watch the sunset from the big barn or the firepit on our property.
+• Watch the sunset from the big barn and star gaze by the firepit on our property.

 • Practice your golf swing (or swing for the first time) in an indoor virtual golf course